hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 With tracing the question you're looking to answer is - *How are system components interacting with each other*?

-Depending upon your monitoring requirements, if you need to analyse both metrics and tracing data, then you may decide to [deploy tracing and metrics solutions together](https://developers.redhat.com/blog/2017/07/10/using-opentracing-with-jaeger-to-collect-application-metrics-in-kubernetes) as opposed to a standalone analysis backend.

 Debugging distributed microservices poses a challenge in understanding and reasoning about the overall system interactions.
 Call stacks are used to debug monoliths showing the flow of execution (Method A called Method B, which called Method C), but how do we bug when the call is across a process boundary, not simply a reference on the local stack?
 This is where [distributed tracing](https://docs.microsoft.com/en-us/azure/azure-monitor/app/distributed-tracing) comes in.
 It helps in gathering timing data needed to troubleshoot latency problems in microservice architectures.

 Tracers live in your applications and record timing and metadata about operations that took place.
 They intercept application calls to record how long a request took to process and asynchronously report this info **out-of-band** (outside the application request pipeline) to the tracing system for storage.